rendelleyas/digitaltolk_codetest/README.md

                 ->orderBy('due', 'desc')
                 ->paginate(15);
     ```
+ - #5 Function with long lines of code.
+Multiple logic inside the function
+    - Too many logic inside a function.
+To make it more readable segregate each function into small function or put it on different class.

 ### Thoughts on formatting, structure, logic and etc.
  - Personally, the code is readable, I can clearly read it.